Dark Days for the Dark Knight1 of 12

 Memory Lost4 of 12

-In the "Endgame" storyline in Batman, Batman appeared to finally be defeating the Joker during a brutal, hand-to-hand battle with the Joker.
+In the "Endgame" storyline in Batman, Batman appeared to finally be defeating the Joker during a brutal, hand-to-hand battle.
 But when the underground chamber where they were fighting collapsed, Batman and Joker were assumed dead.

 As most readers expected, it was soon revealed that Bruce Wayne was alive and well.
 However, he wasn't Batman anymore, having been revived in a way that caused him to completely lose his memories.
 He was sporting a beard and cluelessly volunteering at a local rec center — because he no longer remembered he was Batman (a fact that Alfred and others didn't have the heart to tell him).